caktus/django-project-template/docs/provisioning.rst

 in the top of the fabfile.

 If each environment has its own master then it should be set with the environment setup function ``staging`` or ``production``.
-In these case most commands will need to be preceeded with the environment to ensure that ``env.master`` is set.
+In these case most commands will need to be preceded with the environment to ensure that ``env.master`` is set.

 Additional states and pillar information are contained in this repo and must be rsync'd to the master via::